Skip to content

 • Edge arrow style, edge_arrow

-Parameters for customizations that apply to customized nodes
+Parameters for customisations that apply to customised nodes

 • Fill colour of nodes, fill under node_attr